There’s greater awareness of

 Myth #2: Kids with sensory processing issues are sensitive to everything.

-Fact: There are two types of sensory processing issues, and many kids experience a mix of the two.
+two types of sensory processing issues, and many kids experience a mix of the two.
 Some kids are oversensitive (hypersensitive) to the information that comes in through their senses.
 This can lead to them avoiding certain noises or sensations because they’re too overwhelming.

 But kids can also be undersensitive (hyposensitive).
 This causes kids to be sensory-seeking—they look for more sensory stimulation.
 These are kids who may show little or no reaction to heat, cold, pain, and other sensations.
 That can be scary for parents.